 Popular fake foods- and what consumers can do

 While rare and expensive foods, such as Kobe beef, or manuka honey, are popular targets of fraudsters (an investigation found that only seven brands in UK supermarkets labelled as the priciest kind of honey were actually selling the real thing), fraud lurks behind cheaper products as well.
-Counterfeit fish is especially common; in 2010, a study revealed that 33% of fish samples in the United States were mislabelled.
-Olive oil is another example; shockingly, 80% of the Italian olive oil on the market is not genuine.
+Counterfeit fish is especially common; a US study revealed between 67 and 90% of Red Snapper fish was fake.
+Olive oil has traditionally been a prime example; although improvements have been claimed since a 2016 study showing that 80% of Italian extra virgin olive oil was not genuine.
 Products falsely marked as ‘extra virgin’ are usually mixed with other oils, or can even be simple vegetable oil with added colouring and aroma.

-The best way to avoid buying counterfeits is by purchasing food from local producers, who operate very simple supply chains.
-When shopping in supermarkets, or ordering in restaurants, a price too good to be true is always a warning sign, as is seeing out-of-season products labelled as ‘fresh’.
+The best way to avoid buying counterfeits is by buying seasonal and local foods, with the most simple supply chains.
+As in all shopping, “caveat emptor” means that a price too good to be true for a premium product should always be seen as a warning sign.